shreyaspranav/Xenode/README.md

 ## Requirements
 * x64 based processor
-* GPU with atleast OpenGL 3.0 support for better experience
+* GPU with OpenGL 4.5 support

 _32 bit builds are officially not supported_